andrastantos/brew/docs/cpu/isa_detail_pc_manip.rst

 Description
 ~~~~~~~~~~~

 :code:`$tpc` is loaded with the value in :code:`$rD`.
 This is an indirect jump in TASK mode.
-The LSB of :code:`$rD` carries implementation-defined meaning.

-*Notes*: The CPU implementation can define various exceptions, based on its memory protection mechanism.
-These exceptions only apply in TASK mode.
-If the instruction is executed in SCHEDULER-mode, the only exceptions that are allowed to be raised are the ones related to the LSB of :code:`$rD`.
-The LSB of the target address carries implementation-defined meaning.
-If such a meaning is not defined, an implementation ignores the LSB.
+The type of :code:`$rD` is ignored and as INT32.
+The LSB of :code:`$rD` carries implementation-defined meaning, including potential exceptions.
+If the implementation doesn't define a meaning for the LSB, it is ignored and no exceptions are raised.

 .. _rd_eq_pc: